stonecharioteer/blog/_posts/2020-12-04-a-year-of-rest.md

 This career does not offer much in time for doing these things.
 Coding projects are cool, but Tolkienian fantasy is not.
 Doesn't get much more annoying than that.
 I want to write again, maybe self-publish (for free, I don't need the money from my book.)

 Towards the end of this month, I'll collect my thoughts and put together a goals post for 2021.
 If I can dare look that far ahead.

+I have high hopes for getting back on track, and I hope I can do this.
+I will reevaluate my situation in 4 months and see how to correct the process, if that becomes necessary.